Jobsbka/arxglue/docs/BaseEng.md

 ### FAQ

 **Q: How to handle complex dependencies?**
-A: GLUE doesn't manage dependencies.
+A: ArxGLUE doesn't manage dependencies.
 Implement your own executor to interpret connection descriptors per your rules.

 **Q: Can I integrate with asyncio/threading?**
 A: Yes!
 Components can be async functions, generators, or external services.
 Your executor handles concurrency.